azurecitadel/azurecitadel.github.io/automation/arm/lab2.md

 We'll now look at different places to source templates and we'll start with exporting templates directly out of the Azure portal itself.
 There are a couple of ways of doing this:

-1. Viewing the ARM generated Template prior to resource deployment (The link for viewing the generated templates is labeled either _Download a template for automation_ or _Automation options_ across different resource blades)
+1. viewing the ARM generated template prior to resource deployment using the _Download a template for automation_ link (NB. may be labelled _Automation options_ in certain resources blades)
-2. Creating a full export of a whole resource group
+1. Creating a full export of a whole resource group

 Both have their benefits and limitations and the labs will hopefully illustrate this.
 This is also a good lab to talk about API versions and to start utilising the reference documentation.